Rafal Donczew, Ph.D.

 Research

-We are interested in the fundamental mechanisms of transcription of mRNA coding genes in eukaryotes.
-We aim to understand what aspects of transcriptional regulation differentiate healthy and disease states of human cells.
-Ultimately, we hope to reveal specific dependencies of a given type of diseased cells thus paving the way for development of new targeted therapies.
-To achieve these goals, our lab utilizes a broad range of approaches including functional genomics, proteomics, biochemistry and molecular biology.
+Genomic DNA is a shared substrate for the two principal processes in the cell nucleus – gene transcription and DNA replication.
+In our lab, we study the fundamental mechanisms of transcription and DNA replication in eukaryotes.
+We aim to understand what aspects of the regulation of transcription and DNA replication differentiate healthy and diseased cells.
+Ultimately, we hope to reveal specific dependencies, thus paving the way for the development of new targeted therapies.
+To achieve these goals, our lab utilizes many approaches including functional genomics, proteomics, biochemistry, and molecular biology.
+Conservancy of factors and pathways involved in transcription and DNA replication allows us to use the powerful yeast system as our primary model.

 Brief CV